Facts on the Tiger Motifs of Tipu Sultan

 After the fall of Tipu Sultan in 1799, the British took possession of his royal treasury, which contained a number of valuable items, including the celebrated tiger throne and the mechanical tiger toy known as 'Tipu's Tiger'.
 The British discovered this toy tiger in the Rag Mahal, or music room, of Tipu Sultan's palace in Srirangapatna.

 The following is an account of the tiger toy, as reported in the Illustrated London News in January of 1858: "The cunning piece of workmanship, the toy, if it may be so called, of this warrior is a very rude imitation of a tiger carved in wood, partly hollowed.
 The outside of the tiger is painted in imitation of the stripes on the skin; and in the clutches of the savage beast is the effigy of a human being, intended to represent an Englishman, with a broad-brimmed chimneypot hat on his head, and other clothing suitable.
 On one side of the tiger is a handle, like those on organs, which communicates with certain pipes in the hollowed interior.
 On turning the handle the most horrible sounds are heard-a sort of roaring which may be supposed to issue from the throat of the savage beast; then come the shrieks and groans of the unfortunate Englishman.
 During the sounding of this music the head and some other parts of the sufferer are moved by springs, in something the same manner as the automaton figures exhibited in the London streets.
 In course of time the Englishman seems to breathe his last, when the tiger, with loud rejoicing, growls and worries up his prey.
-It is supposed that Tippoo Saib, when he failed to catch hold of one of our countrymen alive, subjecting him to an infliction something similar to that above described, was wont, during his leisure hours, to amuse himself with this effigy, which, no doubt, kept other similar pleasant sights in memory".
+It is supposed that Tippoo Saib, when he failed to catch hold of one of our countrymen alive, subjecting him to an infliction something similar to that above described, was wont, during his leisure hours, to amuse himself with this effigy, which, no doubt, kept other similar pleasant sights in memory."

 The Tiger toy dates back to 1793-94, and it is possible that the internal mechanism was crafted by a Frenchman in Tipu's service.
-Tipu may have commissioned this work inspired by the death of Hugh Munro, the son of his enemy General Sir Hector Munro, who had defeated him and his father Hyder Ali in the battle of Porto Novo during the Second Anglo-Mysore War in 1781.
+Tipu may have commissioned this work inspired by the death of Hugh Munro, the son of General Sir Hector Munro, who had defeated him and his father Hyder Ali in the battle of Porto Novo during the Second Anglo-Mysore War in 1781.
 Hugh Munro was attacked and killed by a tiger during a hunting spree near Bengal in 1792.
 It is said that Tipu's custom in the afternoon was to amuse himself with this 'miserable emblematical triumph of the Khudadad over the English Sircar'.

-In 1800, Lord Wellesley sent Tipu's Tiger to the Court of Directors of the East India Company in London.
+In 1800, Lord Wellesley shipped Tipu's Tiger to the Court of Directors of the East India Company in London.
 This magnificent piece of art was then transported to the East India House, the headquarters of the East India Company.
 Eventually, it was transferred to the Victoria and Albert Museum, where it has been preserved to this day.

 Today, Tipu's Tiger remains one of the most popular exhibits at the Victoria and Albert Museum, attracting visitors from all over the world.
 Its intricate design and historical significance make it a true masterpiece of art and engineering.